 This class will be conducted exclusively in English.
 The class will meet on Tuesday mornings from 10:30-12:00.
 The format will be a ~60 min lecture, followed by a ~30 min. student presentation of a paper or papers covering a subject related to the lecture.
 Depending on the number of students enrolled, the student presentations may be given by individual students or pairs of students.
-There is no limit to the class size; in te past, enrollment has been about 10 students, which has been conducive to active discussions.
+There is no limit to the class size; in the past, enrollment has been about 10-15 students, which has been conducive to active discussions.

-Lectures will cover a wide range of topics, from plant biology to developmental neurobiology, with attention to methodology and experimental design in student presentations.
+Lectures will cover a wide range of topics, from plant biology to developmental biology to genetic diseases, with attention to methodology and experimental design in student presentations.

-Advanced Molecular and Cell Biology I (Lecturers: Chisaka, Uemura, Kengaku, Yonehara, Kakizuka, Heina, Kumeta)
+Advanced Molecular and Cell Biology I (Lecturers: Chisaka, Kengaku, Yonehara, Harada, Hejna, Terai, Kumeta)